 We harvest our Sauvignon Blanc in the cool of the night when the fruit is cool and fresh.
 It makes for a crisp, vibrant wine that is deliciously drinkable.

 2019 Old Pump Shed Pinot Noir

 750ML, 13.0% ALC/VOL

-A small parcel of carefully tended vines of Chardonnay fruit was harvested from the Tolley Vineyard in Woodside on the 1st March 2017.
+A small parcel of carefully tended vines of Chardonnay fruit was harvested from the Tolley Vineyard in Woodside in March 2022.